-Thanks to my owners they took the steps needed for me to learn to accept the world around me and not be afraid of it.
+Thanks to my owners, they took the steps needed to learn to accept the world around me and not be afraid of it.
 They did a thing called socialization.

-Socialization is the process of developing relationships with other living beings, people, animals and objects.
-Through exposure I became comfortable in certain situations, with certain customs and with certain sights, smells and sounds.
-Puppies can become comfortable and confident in any situation with all types of people and with any stimuli that comes their way if their owners carry out a thorough and proactive socialization regime with them.
+Socialization is the process of developing relationships with other living beings, people, animals, and objects.
+I became comfortable in certain situations through exposure, certain customs, and certain sights, smells, and sounds.
+Puppies can become comfortable and confident in any situation with all types of people and any stimuli that come their way if their owners carry out a thorough and proactive socialization regime.
 This must occur when a puppy is under 16 weeks of age.
-After the 4th month mark it is no longer easy for the puppy to absorb anything that he may encounter or to accept anyone that he meets.
-After 16 weeks the critical period is over for good.
+After the 4th month mark, it is no longer easy for the puppy to absorb anything that he may encounter or accept anyone he meets.
+After 16 weeks, the critical period is over for good.
 So there is no need to wait 4 months for the puppy’s shots.
-The dog encountering something to make it sick is not as great then the dog not being properly socialized and fearful of everything for the rest of its life.
+The dog encountering something to make it stick is not as great as the dog not being properly socialized and fearful of everything for the rest of its life.

-No need to avoid things that scare your puppy, work through them all.
-The ultimate goal is for the puppy to be comfortable and confident around previously feared people, place and things.
+No need to avoid things that scare your puppy.
+Work through them all.
+The ultimate goal is for the puppy to be comfortable and confident around previously feared people, places, and things.

 Let’s talk dogs, or even better, let’s learn about dogs.
 Set aside some time to receive Spike’s dog blogs by Acme Canine.

 Tell us how we can improve this post?